clowdr-app/clowdr-app.github.io/content/checkout/generate-invoice-for-wire-transfer.md

 isFeatured: false

 ---
-## FastSpring: Generating an invoice for wire transfer

 How to generate an invoice for a wire transfer payment using our FastSpring checkout.

 `FastSpring: Generating an invoice for wire transfer](https://www.youtube.com/watch?v=QeLzqigusHw`